isomerpages/mlaw-corp/news/press-releases/_posts/2026-02-06-post-Official Visit to Saudi Arabia by Senior Minister of State of Ministry of Law Mr Murali Pillai SC.md

 ---
-title: Official Visit to Saudi Arabia by Senior Minister of State of Ministry of Law and the Ministry of Transport Mr Murali Pillai SC
+title: Official Visit to Saudi Arabia by Senior Minister of State of Ministry of Law and Ministry of Transport Mr Murali Pillai SC
 permalink: /official-visit-to-saudi-arabia-by-sms-murali-pillai-sc/
 date: 2026-02-05
 layout: post